norgel/food-sales-predictions/food_sales_dm_README.md

 ![image](https://user-images.githubusercontent.com/107963606/197619088-5cc97236-059e-4672-bb4b-90f6296cddca.png)

-The visualization above shows that there is a larger
+The visualization above shows that there is a larger amount of Low Fat products compared to Regular products.

 ![image](https://user-images.githubusercontent.com/107963606/197619557-c9d94852-2127-4623-9199-1e21c6a07b2c.png)

+This visualization shows that there is a larger amount of sales for products that are cheaper.

+---

+## **Model Chosen**

+Between the two models that are chosen, I decided that the **DecisionTreeRegression** model would be a better model to use to predict the best sales.
+When evaluating the R2 and RMSE test scores compared to the **Linear Regression Model**, the DecisionTreeRegression model has a higher test score and a lower RMSE score.